Middle School Elementary Informal Education | Daily Do

 Structure and function is an important relationship in both science and engineering.
 Structures can be designed to serve particular functions by taking into account the properties of different materials.
 We can find structure-and-function relationships in both living and human-designed things at many scales.

 Ask students, "Have you ever thought about why all planes aren't the same?
-There are two planes I'm thinking about in particular, a F-22 Raptor and a C5-B Galaxy."
+There are two planes I'm thinking about in particular: an F-22 Raptor and a C5-B Galaxy."

-Tell students you have a video of a F-22 Raptor you want to share.
-Ask them to make observations and record them in their science notebook or blank paper.
+Tell students you have a video of an F-22 Raptor that you want to share.
+Ask them to make observations and record them in their science notebook or on blank paper.
 You might give them time to make observations before starting the video.

 Assign students to small groups.
 Tell students they will use the Talking Stick protocol to make a claim about the function of one of the two planes (or both planes if students have two turns to share).
 Remind students to support their ideas with relevant evidence from their Similarities and Differences data.

-Next, tell groups to choose one plane and be ready to share with the whole class:
+Next, tell groups to choose one plane and be ready to share the following with the whole class:

 Tell students you have directions for paper airplanes that are similar to the F-22 Raptor and C5-B Galaxy.

-Ask student, "What type of data should we collect to test our ideas about the functions of the two planes we based on their structures?"
-Students might suggest:
+Ask students, "What type of data should we collect to test our ideas about the functions of the two planes that we based on their structures?"
+Students might suggest the following: